FAQs: What impact does the January 2021 Lockdown have on home buyers?

 A. The legal profession is continuing to run so legal matters can continue.
 Our dedicated sales progression team is advising buyers and sellers as chains move to completion, keeping all parties in the loop so the process continues as seamlessly as possible.

 If you have any questions or concerns, please contact our friendly team.

 Q. Is it a good time to buy now?

 A. Yes.
 It is possible to move under safe conditions and with our precautions in place and the industry operating across all sectors, we believe it’s a very good time to buy.
-Plus, to take full advantage of the stamp duty holiday that ends in March 2021, you will need to have your house on the market by Christmas to make a potential maximum saving of £15,000.
+Plus, to take full advantage of the stamp duty holiday that ends in March 2021, to make a potential maximum saving of £15,000.

 Ultimately, it depends on your personal circumstances and how comfortable you feel moving at this time.
 If you aren’t sure of the best course of action, please feel free to call one of our friendly team, who will be happy to provide you with all the options available that best suit your needs.

 Q. I have sold my house and need to move – what is the process now?

 A. As the housing market remains open, the process will continue as usual.
 We would advise anyone selling their property to confirm their legal position with their solicitor and work closely with their agent.